simbricks/simbricks/doc/quickstart/index.rst

 Quickstart
 ###################################

-Get up and running with the SimBricks in a few minutes.
+Get up and running with SimBricks in a few minutes.

 In this guide we will make use of the `SimBricks Examples Repository <https://github.com/simbricks/simbricks-examples>`_ and guide you through the execution of your first virtual prototype using the SimBricks CLI and SimBricks Cloud version.